t569/MiniBuild/README.md

 ### Note:
 **Remember to create the files and directories in case of errors** (i haven't dealt with this yet)

+### Note:
+there are stilla couple of parameters to be specified if you're using a .env like lazyLoad for example
 ## Config: Venv

 you can install the venv as you please.
 If you are new to all this, then this section is for you